Mooshua/Lilikoi/Docs/attributes.md

 }
 ```

-## Property Injection
+## Field Injection

-Property injection is the simplest form of injection to understand.
+Field injection is the simplest form of injection to understand.
 They are universal and will work anywhere their return type is supported (and when the mount is set up correctly) as they are
 not exposed to any container-specific types.
-When a container is invoked, any properties with your attribute will have the following calls made:
+When a container is invoked, any fields with your attribute will have the following calls made:

 - `Builder.Build()`, to retrieve a temporary instance of an `LkInjectionAttribute`
 - `Injector.Inject<T>(Mount mount)`, to retrieve the value to be injected as a property,